 A football pitch is most commonly known as a football field.
 It is the playing surface for the most popular game around the globe: football.
 The field is either made with turf grass or artificial turf.
 Prague is a very popular tourist destination and attracts thousands of tourists every year.
-During spring and summer season, it is practically impossible to walk across Old Town without getting pushed and shoved by hundreds of tourists walking along that area.
-For those who want some relief from the madness and hordes of people carrying beer mugs, such football stadiums and football fields are most popular.
+It is practically impossible to walk across Old Town during the spring and summer season without getting pushed and shoved by hundreds of tourists walking along that area.
+Those who want some relief from the madness and hordes of people carrying beer mugs, such as football stadiums and football fields, are most popular.

-Prague has a huge variety of stadiums and sports centers to cater to the growing demand for sport activities.
+Prague has a huge variety of stadiums and sports centres to cater to the growing demand for sports activities.
 The city already boasts a number of outdoor events that take place along the mesmerizing River Vltava or amongst the lush green parks, fields and forests of Prague.
-Added to this are the huge diversity in football stadiums.
+Added to this is the huge diversity in football stadiums.
 They vary in size and are built to hold multiple capacities of crowds.
-Simultaneously, many events can take place and families can enjoy multiple football events in one day.
+Simultaneously, many events can take place, and families can enjoy multiple football events in one day.

-The Strahov stadium is huge and has a capacity of 220,000.
-The construction of the stadium began in 1926 and it was slowly upgraded during the next 50 years.
+The Strahov Stadium is huge and has a capacity of 220,000.
+The stadium’s construction began in 1926, and it was slowly upgraded during the next 50 years.
 The stadium was originally built to accommodate gymnastic events on a massive scale, which were continued into the communist era.
 Currently, the stadium is a total of 63,500 square meters with eight football pitches.
-It also serves as a training ground for Sparta Prahas Youth Team who come here for training.
+It also serves as a training ground for Sparta Praha Youth Team, who come here for training.